 As of this writing, I weigh 128 pounds.
 I didn’t starve, take pills, or have surgery to get there.
 I eat what I want as long as I’m not allergic to it.
 I don’t exercise like a maniac.
 I don’t weigh and measure what I’m going to eat, count calories, keep a food journal, or anything else that many diets tell you to do.
 I do not diet anymore.
 Period.

 I’ve kept the weight off for eight years by simply listening to my body, eating when I’m hungry and stopping when I’m comfortably full.
 I have no fear about the weight coming back and not knowing what to do about it.
 I got free.
 You can too.

 Here’s what I’ve learned about why weight-loss efforts fail:

-1. Your motivation is someone else.
+1. Weight-loss efforts fail because your motivation is someone else

 When you’re trying to lose weight (or do anything else, I would argue) you need to check your motivation, first and foremost.